nicola-tz/sigmatide/README.md

 # Sigma to OpenTide Converter

-A command-line tool for converting Sigma detection rules to OpenTide MDR (Managed Detection and Response) format.
+A command-line tool for converting Sigma detection rules to OpenTide MDR format.
 This tool supports generating configurations for both Microsoft Defender for Endpoint and Splunk platforms.
+Check the OpenTide project here! https://github.com/OpenTideHQ

 ## Features